 - Sent through the Student Conduct Process.

 - Up to \$150 fine

 - Community Service

 - Possible counseling

 - Possible suspension from campus housing at the discretion of the Student Conduct Board

 - Possible involvement of the Phoenix Police Department depending on severity of physical harm

 - Possible referral to the Code of Conduct Board for suspension from the University.

-the Phoenix PD and possible referral to the Code of Conduct Committee for suspension or expulsion from the University.
+Suspension from campus housing, possible involvement of the Phoenix PD and possible referral to the Code of Conduct Committee for suspension or expulsion from the University.